alexanderkoller/pergamon/pergamon.typ

 == Styling the citations
 <sec:styling-citations>

-Citations in #bibtypst are `link` elements, and can be styled using show rules.
+Citations in #bibtypst are #link("https://typst.app/docs/reference/model/link/")[link] elements, and can be styled using show rules.
 However, it is not entirely trivial to distinguish a `link` element that represents a #bibtypst citation from any other `link` element (referring e.g. to a website). #bibtypst therefore provides a function `if-citation` function which will make this distinction for you.
 The following piece of code